The tiny table. 14th February 2022.

 My turn to be evasive - I feel unheard and powerless but I continue.

-He - "Yes, I was aware of two things very keenly that day; one, that you had put yourself in a very vulnerable position and I wanted to respect that by not treading on places that might have been too painful there.
-The other thing I was very aware of recalling, was that you were closing the way to a very particular type of exploration.
-Because you brought up the idea that your feelings might be transference in order to then dismiss the idea"
+He tells me that he was aware of two things during the session after he'd listened to the recording.
+He had thought that I'd put myself in a very vulnerable position (?) and that I was closing the way to a very particular type of exploration.
+In the recording I'd said that I couldn't see how my feelings for him were transference.
+He tells me that I'd brought up the idea that my feelings might be transference in order to then dismiss the idea.

 In his view I bring up ideas to dismiss them, and I'm tangential and contrary.